Hpn4/RosettaBot/README.md

 - On resetta click on the button with the "Foundations" text (where your lessons are).
 - Wait until the page is fully loaded.
 - In the web inspector enter "start" in the filter bar (take care of searching among all ressources).
-- You must then have only one request.
+- Now, only one request remain.
 If multiple are present pick the last one (or if you are not confident, redo all the steps).
 - Then right click on the request and select Copy -> copy as curl.
 If you are on windows choose copy as curl (bash).
 - Then paste it into a file, let's name it **rosetta_meta**.

 Now you can run the script.
-You have two choices
+You have two choices:
 - Grant only hours
 - Grant a whole exercice